planttheidea/moize/README.md

 });
 ```

-The resolved value of the `Promise` will be stored in cache wrapped in a `Promise`, so that all calls to that function will return a `Promise` as well.
-Please note that if the `Promise` is rejected, the cache entry will be deleted.
-Also, if a `maxAge` is provided, the countdown of that age will begin upon the resolution of the promise rather than at the instantiation of it.
+The resolved value of the `Promise` will be stored in cache as a `Promise` itself, so that cached returns will always be in the form of a `Promise`.
+For common usage reasons, if the `Promise` is rejected, the cache entry will be deleted.
+Also, if a `maxAge` is provided, the countdown of that TTL will begin upon the resolution of the promise rather than at the instantiation of it.

 **maxAge** *defaults to Infinity*